augustl/augustl.com/posts/blog/2019/microsoft_predicts_software_bugs.md

 * **Code Coverage**.
 Traditional test coverage that most developers are probably already familiar with.
 * **Pre-Release Bugs**.
 Number of issues in the issue tracker.

-In addition to these pre-existing models, Microsoft made a new model:
+In addition to these pre-existing models, the new model they made was:

 * **Organizational Complexity**.
 Measures number of developers workong on the module, number of ex-developers that _used_ to work on the module but no longer does, how big a fraction of the organization as a whole that works or has worked on the module, the distance in the organization between the developer and the decision maker, etc.

 Microsoft published a study, where they used statistical methods to measure these different methods up against one another.

-If you want details, and happen to understand Norwegian, you can listen to [this podcast episode](https://utviklingslandet.no/ep/2019-05-08/).
+If you want details, and happen to understand Norwegian, you can listen to [this podcast episode](https://utviklingslandet.no/ep/2019-05-08/) that I made.
 The short summary is that the two columns in the table below shows the following:

-* **Precision** - how many modules that had bugs, did we discover?
+* **Precision** - how many modules that had bugs, did we detect?
 * **Recall** - of the modules you thought had bugs, how many did actually have bugs?

 The results below are Microsoft running their models against the various modules in Vista, and compared that with how many bugs the module actually had 6 months after Vista was released.
 They found the following: